A look at the 2026 Winter Olympic bids in Monday’s vote

 The contest is formally a choice between Milan-Cortina and Stockholm-Are.
 Effectively it is northern Italy against Sweden and Latvia as the costs and duties of Olympic hosting shift from cities to regions and multiple nations.

-The International Olympic Committee hopes — and arguably needs — the 2026 Winter Games to ease concerns of taxpayers worldwide that hosting a two-week sports festival will be a too-expensive luxury.
+The International Olympic Committee hopes — and arguably needs — the 2026 Winter Games to ease concerns of taxpayers worldwide that hosting a two-week sports festival would be a too-expensive luxury.

 Pyeongchang in 2018 will be followed in 2022 by Beijing, which took advantage of European rivals, including Stockholm, being wary of the cost or rejected by local voters.

-Both 2026 candidates likely would have dropped out of previous contests which had stricter rules and deadlines.
+Both 2026 candidates likely would have dropped out of previous contests that had stricter rules and deadlines.

 Still, the votes of around 85 IOC members — many from countries with little snow and ice sports tradition — can be tough to read for Winter Games.